SPCA Pet Insurance Canada 2025: Full Review, Pros & Cons

 Assistance SPCAAvailable?Details

-Emergency vet serviceNo dedicated 24/7 emergency vet line or teleconsultation service is available to policyholders.
+Emergency vet serviceNo 24/7 emergency veterinary line or teleconsultation service communicated.

 Advance payment